cirosantilli/algorithm-cheat/src/sort.md

 We can now just copy the remaining elements of the other side into the output with an efficient `memcpy` (in this case a single element `4`):

+    input:  2 4 | 1 3
+                ^     ^
+                i     j

-    input:  1 2 | 3 4
+    output: 1 2   3 4
                       ^
                       k

-    output: 2 4 | 1 3
-                ^     ^
-                i     j

-Opps, k fell out.
+Opps, $k$ fell out.
 This means that the merge has ended.

+As we can see, the output contains the elements of both inputs and is ordered.

 We took each step exactly $2n$ times, where $n$ is the length of each half,
 because: